Last Updated on February 16, 2022 by melissanreynolds

 Then remember that you are in charge of your body, so during your practice, assess how it feels and be mindful of what works for you.

 There are many options, so you will most likely find a practice that suits you.
-In the Yoga for the Chronic Life virtual yoga studio we offer bed yoga, chair yoga, mat yoga, meditation and breathing practices and more.
+I love bed yoga, chair yoga, mat yoga, meditation and breathing practices and more.

 Yoga for Fibromyalgia Practice Props